upros/ATLS/atls/draft-friel-tls-atls-01.md

 TLS Exporter Label: application-layer-tls
 ~~~

-## Cipher Suite Selection

-Application layer encryption performed outside the context of the ATLS session using exported keys should use the cipher suite negotiated during ATLS session establishment.

-## Key Derivation

-{{?RFC5705}} key exporting functions allow specification of the number of bytes of keying material that should be exported from the TLS session.
-The application should export the exact number of bytes required to generate the necessary client and server cipher suite encryption key and IV values.

-[[TODO]] Maybe need to reference the relevant sections from https://tools.ietf.org/html/draft-ietf-tls-tls13-23#section-7 and https://tools.ietf.org/html/rfc5246#section-6.3.

 # ATLS Session Establishment

 {{atls-session}} illustrates how an ATLS session is established using the key exporting architectural model shown in {{app-architecture-2}}.
+The number of RTTs that take place when establishing a TLS session depends on the version of TLS and what capabilities are enabled on the TLS software stack.
+For example, a 0-RTT exchange is possible with TLS 1.3.
+If applications wish to ensure a predictable number of RTTs when establishing an application layer TLS connection, this may be achieved by configuring the TLS software stack appropriately.

  The outline is as follows:

 - the client creates an ATLS session object
 - the client initiates a TLS handshake on the session